Does anybody find it easy to write about themselves?

 To me, your wedding day is just that, a whole day.
 I want to capture the events of the day in the most natural way, I don’t want to shoot fake moments, staged for the camera.
 I want to be there when they happen for real.
 For that reason, my price includes me being there past the first dance until the late evening.

 Every wedding is different just like every couple is different and I aim to capture what is unique about you, your guests and your day.
 That’s why I don’t work to a formula or use a set of fixed poses.

 I don’t want to repeat someone else’s wedding.
 It’s my aim you to have a set of photographs that are as unique as you are and tell the full story of your special day in a creative, imaginative & artistic way.
 I’ll find a good location and then let you interact naturally.
 I’m happy to give a little guidance here and there with how to stand to look your best, but it’s the interaction between you that’s the key.

 Couples who talk to each other and joke while I’m taking their photograph make my job easy.
-Just look at Dani & Olli on the right, I like it when couples make the most of some quiet time together … Unposed … Natural.
+Look how happy this guy is to not be posing … Unposed … Natural.